sequi76/Inferring-flavor-mixtures-in-multijet-events/README.md

 option in the '/make/local' configuration file

-- To copmile the .stan files you need to compile then from the home directory using, for instance, this command
+- To compile the .stan files you need to compile then from the home directory using, for instance, this command

 make models/unimode/1D-unimode2\_symmetric\_Dirichtlet

+- We are including 4 PDf files in the current directory that contains the full results for the  seed=0, 10, 30 and 10000 results

 ## 4- Last wishes